sepehrnine9/JDM/README.md

 Also it simple to **crypt** and **uncrypt** your code in database.
 >and best thing of this project you support css,html,js,java,... all language

-This Project Have Five Step
+This Project Have Four Step
 ------------------------------
 * First step about importing json to `js` or `ts` format
 * Second step about crypt database for best security